frostt-tensor/frostt-tensor.github.io/_tensors/amazon.md

   in a given review.
 We pre-processed the review text by removing stop words and performing Porter stemming.

+  Please note that we no longer have the mappings for this dataset.
+It is provided as a peformance benchmark.

 nnz: "1,741,809,018"
 order: 3
 dims: ["4,821,207", "1,774,269", "1,805,187"]